natverse/elmr/README.md

 # and to download some additional bridging registrations.
 library(nat.flybrains)
 download_jefferislab_registrations()
 ```
-Note that this should install also install the latest version of the necessary
+Note that this should also install the latest version of the necessary
 dependencies.
-To carry out nblast comparisons with flycircuit neurons, you may
+To carry out nblast comparisons with [flycircuit.tw](http://flycircuit.tw) neurons, you may
 need to install optional dependencies by installing as follows:

 ```